Saraphite/CloakId/README.md

 }
 ```

-Notice how only the properties marked with `[CloakId]` are encoded, while `RegularId` remains as a number.
+Notice how only the properties marked with `[Cloak]` are encoded, while `RegularId` remains as a number.

 ## Performance